jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "But how do I—"

-"The measurement is written here.
-You'll receive the deed tomorrow with compensation for lost crops."
+"Because God requires honest dealings.
+The measurement is written here.
+You'll receive the deed tomorrow with compensation for two years of lost crops."
 He rolled the map and walked toward the road, calling back to his apprentice to mark the corners.

-The apprentice drove stakes along my field's edge, measuring the base for the aqueduct's pillars.
+The apprentice drove stakes along my field's edge, measuring the base for the raised water channel's pillars.
 I watched him work, on my father's land.
 My grandfather's land.

 I asked the young apprentice when the official was out of earshot.
-"I can't read the mathematics.
+"I know the surveyor is a faithful man.
+But I can't read the mathematics.
 My young son cannot either.
 Can you help?"

 "Yes.
 I can help you."

 The apprentice knelt and drew in the dirt.
-He sketched my field's irregular shape, then drew lines inside it, breaking it into triangles and rectangles.
+He sketched my field's irregular shape, then drew lines inside it, many triangles and rectangles.

 "Break it into simple shapes," he said.
 "This triangle—base times height, then halved.
 This rectangle—length times width.
 Add the pieces."